vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 which I suppose you'd generally want to avoid.

-The [Upgrading NixOS][Upgrading NixOS] section in the manual provides a clear explanation and recommendation regarding the channels so feel free to consult the source :wink:.
+The [Upgrading NixOS][nixos-upgrade] section in the manual provides a clear explanation and recommendation regarding the channels so feel free to consult the source :wink:.
 The gist is that new PR's are generally merged into channels postfixed as `-small` a bit faster than their stable counterparts.